 For example, here is the Posts table with all columns unticked …

-You can also hide/display various options in the Edit Post screen when editing a single post …
+You can also hide/display options in the Edit Post screen when editing a single post …

 Tip #4: If you edit the title of a post, you may also want to change post permalink.
 To edit the post URL (also called the “post slug”) click the Permalink: > Edit button below the post title …

-When you edit the post slug, make sure to type all letters in lowercase (use “a-z” and “0-9” only) and separate words with a hyphen (like-the-words-used-in-this-example).
-Click ‘OK’ when done to save your new permalink …
+When editing a post slug, make sure to type all letters in lowercase (use “a-z” and “0-9” only) and separate words with a hyphen (like-this-example).
+Click ‘OK’ when done to save the new permalink …

-Alternatively, you can just paste the title of your post into the Permalink: > Edit field and WordPress will automatically format your slug correctly …
+Alternatively, just paste the title of your post into the Permalink: > Edit field and WordPress will automatically format the slug correctly …

-Remember to republish the post to save your changes …
+Update the post to save your settings …

-Note: When you change the post category and/or the post slug, WordPress updates all instances of the changed post permalink throughout your site.
-For more information about search engine friendly URLs, go here: Configuring Your WordPress Permalinks
+Note: When you change the post category and/or the post slug, WordPress automatically updates all instances of the changed post permalink throughout your site.
+For more details about using search engine friendly URLs, go here: Using Permalinks To Improve Your WordPress SEO

-Tip #5: To list only posts filed under a certain category, select the category from the ‘Categories’ column, or choose a category from the ‘All Categories’ dropdown menu …
+Tip #5: To list only posts filed under a specific category, click on the category from the ‘Categories’ column, or select a category from the ‘All Categories’ drop menu …

-Only posts that include that category will show in the Posts table …
+Only posts filed under that category will show up in your list of posts …

 Clicking on a post category is like performing a bulk category filtering.
-To return your Table of Posts to the default list, do the following:
+To return your Table of Posts to the default list of posts, do the following:

 - Click on the ‘Filter’ button …

-Tip #6: To display only posts that include certain tags, click on the tag from the ‘Tags’ column …
+Tip #6: To list posts containing only specific tags, click on the tag from the ‘Tags’ column …

-A list of all posts that include the tag will show in the Table of Posts …
+A list of all posts filed with that tag will display in the Posts table …

 (Selecting posts by tag)

-Tip #7: The Table of Posts generally lists posts in reverse chronological order in the Table of Posts …
+Tip #7: Posts are normally ordered in reverse chronological order in the Table of Posts …

-To see all posts listed in alphabetical (or reverse alphabetical) order, click the little black ‘Title’ triangle in the column header …
+To display all posts in alphabetical (or reverse alphabetical) order, click the ‘Title’ triangle in the column header …

-You can also organize posts by date and comments …
+You can also do the same to reorder posts by date and comments …

-(You can also sort your posts by dates and comments)
+(Posts can also be organized by dates and comments)

-Tip #8: If you are using a plugin like Jetpack (e.g. to automate your content distribution and increase traffic), you can also create shortlinks for your posts.
+Tip #8: If you use a plugin like Jetpack (e.g. to automate your content distribution and increase traffic), you can also create short URLs for your posts.

 Shortlinks are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or use applications where short and concise posts are required.